Ivy League (clothes): Origins

+Besides sportswear, some Ivy Style elements arose as a result of World War II.
+Double-breasted jackets, pleats, and trouser cuffs all fell out of style during the war period due to fabric rationing and shortages.
+Military surplus khaki cotton chino trousers became associated with Ivy Style in the late 1940's when returning veterans began attending college with their G.I.
+Bill benefits.
+Typical hairstyles included the crew cut, Harvard clip, and regular haircut, which were perhaps also influenced by military service.
+Hats began to fall out of style during this period.

+Additionally, Ivy Style was largely characterized by casual style affectations.
+For example, Ivy leaguers would frequently wear button-down collar oxford cloth shirts (which were originally developed as sportswear for polo and tennis players) with suits and sport coats, rather than more formal dress shirts with starched collars and double cuffs.
+Likewise, they would wear penny loafers or brogues rather than oxford shoes.
+Other casual affectations might include wearing gray flannel or khaki chino pants with a sport jacket in situations where others might wear a suit, or wearing knitted silk or animal print ties with business suits.

 Mainstream popularity and decline

-From the late 1950s until the mid 1960s, Ivy League clothing was considered desirable mainstream apparel for middle class adults in the US.
-In Britain during the mid and late 60s, the Mod subculture combined the latest Italian fashions with the attire worn by the heroes in contemporary American films such as Steve McQueen, James Dean or Paul Newman.
+From the late 1950s until the mid 1960s, Ivy League clothing was considered desirable mainstream apparel for American middle class adults.
+In Britain during the mid and late 60s, the Mod subculture combined the latest Italian fashions with the attire worn by the heroes in contemporary American films such as Steve McQueen and Paul Newman.
 Particularly popular were the grey flannel, Tonic, or houndstooth suits, polo shirts, chino pants, Argyle socks, sweater vests, cardigan sweaters, basketweave loafers, Madras plaid, and narrow brimmed Irish walking hats and Trilbys.

-The style remained fashionable in the United States until it was supplanted (at least, for young men) at the tail end of the decade by the wide lapels, flared slacks, and brighter colors of the Peacock Revolution, as well as the casual clothing of the hippie counterculture during the late 1960s and early 1970s.
+The style remained fashionable in the United States until it was supplanted (at least, for young men) at the tail end of the decade by the wide lapels, flared slacks, and brighter colors of the peacock revolution, as well as the casual clothing of the hippie counterculture during the late 1960s and early 1970s.